wang264y/docker-data-science-environment/README.md

 This project requires you to install [Docker](https://www.docker.com/), and uses Docker Compose.

 Please ensure that your version of Docker includes Docker Compose version 2.0+.
+If you have a recentish version of Docker, you probably already do.
 You can check this by running `docker compose version`.

 ### Very basic Docker level-setting

+[Docker](https://simple.wikipedia.org/wiki/Docker_(software)) is a technology that bundles a software program with all of the other software that application needs to run, such as an operating system, third-party software libraries, etc (hat tip: Simple Wikipedia).

+A Docker _service_ is provided by one or more Docker _containers_ that run some application code.
 A Docker _container_ is created based on a Docker _image_.

-The Docker image is a blueprint that Docker uses when instantiating a container.
+#### What?

 When this document refers to the "container", it means "the instance of JupyterLab that is running in Docker on your computer/host machine".

-You may see _container_ and _service_ used seemingly interchangeably in your adventures across the internet.
-If this were running in a highly scalable environment (Docker Swarm, Kubernetes, whatever), a single service could have multiple containers handling requests in parallel.
-For this project, we're unlikely to require that kind of complexity, so you can understand them as basically identical for now -- each service will run in exactly one container.
+The concept of a Docker image is a little bit more complicated, but it's basically a blueprint that Docker uses when instantiating/creating a container.
+An image is typically defined in a file called `Dockerfile`.
+A `Dockerfile` can begin by including another image as its base that it then extends to add additional functionality (ours does this).

+The `Dockerfile` can be further configured by adding another file to enable the `docker compose` tool, which is typically named `compose.yml`.

+`docker compose` is a tool that is (now) included with a basic Docker installation that provides some additional scaffolding around the base `docker` commands to make things a little easier to deal with.

+You can find out more about the specific files in the ["Project structure"](#project-structure) section of this document and in the comments within each file.

+##### But you also mentioned Docker services earlier, what are those?

+There is another thing called a Docker _service_.
+We have a pretty simple Docker use-case (in that we're probably not going to need highly scalable deployment), so we will probably run a single _service_ that runs in a single _container_ that is based on a single _image_.

+You can understand _services_ and _containers_ as basically identical for now.

+###### But what _are_ they?

-__TL;DR:__ You could run multiple Docker _containers_ that all use the same Docker _image_ -- together, those containers would be called a Docker _service_.
-You probably won't for this project, but you could.
-In our case, you will probably run a single _service_ that runs in a single _container_ that is based on a single _image_.
+You could use Docker Swarm/Kubernetes/etc to run multiple Docker _containers_ that all use the same Docker _image_ -- together, those containers each provide distributed access to a Docker _service_.
+This means that in a Swarm/Kubernetes installation, a single service could have multiple containers handling requests in parallel.
+The collections of identical containers have different names in Swarm and Kubernetes ("pods", "swarms", etc).

+Kubernetes and Docker Swarm are ways to orchestrate your containers and they automagically manage request loads and spin up/cull containers and their associated resources as needed.

+However, that level of complexity is likely unnecessary for this use.

 ## Notes on implementation

 This project is set up to save the environment (JupyterLab, notebooks, and R/Python packages) for the project.
-It is _not_ set up to keep autosave information or other [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) that are understood as incidental and unrelated to the reproducibility of the results.
+It is _not_ set up to keep autosave information or other [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) that are understood as incidental and unrelated to the reproducibility of the research results.

 ### JupyterLab